 We learned from it all, we learned patience, and that sometimes things we think are catastrophic are not, you survive.

 Work was difficult, we were starting to realise that the English people that we had to interact with were pretty awful (I’m being polite) in fact that was a continuous lesson right up to the day we left France, and continues now and we live in Ireland!

 In the September of 2016 a tornado ripped through our garden demolishing everything in its path.
-But we persevered, we held on to what I thought was ‘hope’ when in fact it was the fear of letting go of what was not a dream, in fact ‘life’ was telling us it wasn’t the right path for us, but we had been conditioned to keep going because we had chosen that path.
+But we persevered, we held on to what I thought was ‘hope’ when in fact it was the fear of letting go of what was not a dream.
+In fact ‘life’ was telling us it wasn’t the right path for us, but we had been conditioned to keep going because we had chosen that path.
 We understand now that you don’t have to keep going, you have to learn to listen, to reflect and to have the courage to ask yourself ‘Is this really what I want?’

 It was in 2018 that we started to read ‘The Book of Awakening’ by Mark Nepo, we would read it together and consider each lesson.
 We are still reading it today, and it taught us one of the biggest lessons: Let Go.